aimms/how-to/Articles/159/159-exchange-data-with-cloud.rst

 No need for any initial set-up or configuration.
-In order to get data files from the on-premise systems to an AIMMS app running on the AIMMS Cloud Platform, the on-premise custom application will need to upload the appropriate file(s) to the appropriate folder in the AIMMS PRO Storage.
+In order to get data files from the on-premise systems to an AIMMS app running on the AIMMS Cloud, the on-premise custom application will need to upload the appropriate file(s) to the appropriate folder in the AIMMS PRO Storage.
 The developer of the AIMMS app will then use AIMMS functions to read these data files into the app.